 - “Freedom from” having individual liberties suppressed, e.g. freedom of speech, assembly, press, religion, etc.

-- “Freedom to” have the basics in life necessary to realize a fulfilling life, e.g. assess to basic health, education, employment, housing, etc,
+- “Freedom to” have the basics in life necessary to realize a fulfilling life, e.g. basic health care, education, employment, housing, etc.

-- It’s the job of government, chosen by the People, to secure the equal access to the freedoms described above or change that government until it does
+- It’s the job of government, chosen by the People, to secure both of the freedoms described above or change that government until it does

 What do you think of this restatement of this portion of the Declaration?
 Does it ring true to you?
 How can it be improved?